 Swan Ye Htut

 "Being an intern for the Burkle Center has taught me invaluable skills for succeeding in a professional setting in the field of international relations.
-As an intern, I got to plan large-scale distinguished lectures, learn from the brightest minds in the IR field, help outreach to students and manage our social media networks.
-Through these experiences, I have gotten a chance to learn the organization, communication, professionalism and discipline it takes to operate a successful international relations center.
-I am really grateful to the Burkle staff as well as my other interns for always being so helpful and helping me thrive.
+As an intern, I got to plan large-scale distinguished lectures, learn from the brightest minds in the IR field, help with outreach to students, and manage our social media networks.
+Through these experiences, I have gotten a chance to learn the organization, communication, professionalism, and discipline it takes to operate a successful international relations center.
+I am really grateful to the Burkle staff as well as the other interns for always being so helpful and helping me thrive.
 I highly recommend applying to this internship if you seek to grow as a professional, learn lots, and work with amazing people."

 "The Burkle Center internship was an exciting way to work in the international relations sphere and acquire hands-on experience through office work and events.
 We helped organize and execute lectures with some of the most accomplished speakers on today’s global issues.
 The weekly office work was also a useful learning experience and I even got to learn cool new skills like podcast editing.
 I also really enjoyed working alongside my colleagues: our cohort of interns felt like a tight-knit family, led by the exceptional leaders who run the Burkle office.
 The internship also helped me explore and interact with the campus in ways I never otherwise would have.
 For these reasons, and many more, I recommend that all interested students apply to become future interns of the UCLA Burkle Center for International Relations."